Here We Go (Stakka Bo song)

-"Here We Go" is a song by Swedish artist and film/music video director Stakka Bo, released in 1993 as the first single from his debut album, Supermarket (1993).
-The song features vocals by Swedish singers Nana Hedin and Katarina Wilczewski, and was very successful in Europe, charting in several countries.
-The artist and song was by many music critics compared to English hip hop/electronic dance group Stereo MC's, and the accompanying music video was played frequently on music channels such as MTV.
+"Here We Go" is a song by Swedish artist and film/music video director Stakka Bo (real name: Johan Renck), released in 1993 by Stockholm Records as the first single from Bo's debut album, Supermarket (1993).
+The song features vocals by Bo himself, alongside Swedish singers Nana Hedin, Monica Hultén, Katarina Wilczewski and Oskar Franzén, with flute by David Wilczewski.
+It was written by Stakka Bo and Jonas von der Burg, and produced by von der Burg.

+"Here We Go" charted in several countries, peaking at number four in Sweden.
+The artist and song was compared by many music critics to English hip hop/electronic dance group Stereo MC's, and the accompanying music video, directed by Bo, was played frequently on music channels such as MTV Europe.
+"Here We Go" was nominated in the category for Best Swedish Dance Track 1993 at the Swedish Dance Music Awards 1994.

 Background

-While at university, Bo dated La Camilla of Swedish band Army of Lovers, who introduced him to the Swedish music business.
-He started out as one half of Eurodance duo E-Type + Stakka B, but went solo after two singles, continuing to release music as Stakka Bo.
+While at university, Johan Renck (Stakka Bo) dated La Camilla of Swedish band Army of Lovers, who introduced him to the Swedish music business.
+He started out as one half of Eurodance duo E-Type + Stakka B, but went solo after their two singles, "We Got the Atmosphere" (1991) and "Numania 1" (1992), continuing to release music as Stakka Bo.